 They are known as the three Rs, the holy trinity of sustainability that asks us to Reduce, Reuse, and Recycle.
 I would now like to suggest a fourth R: Rot.

 It may sounds strange, but rot is a crucial part of maintaining a low-impact home.
 Rot means composting, the art of creating nutrient-rich fertilizer from kitchen scraps, yard trimmings, and other organic wastes.
 Composting takes these materials out of our trash cans and returns them to the Earth where they're needed.

 How much garbage are we talking about?
 According to the EPA, Americans generated approximately 254 million tons of solid waste in 2007 or about 4.62 pounds per person per day.
 Some 63.5 million tons of this trash consists of yard trimmings and food scraps.
 That's a full 25% of all our solid waste, yet as a nation we composted only about a third of this amount.

 When we throw these wastes away, we remove the vital nutrients they contain from Earth's soils forever and break the cycle of regeneration on which nature depends.
 We also needlessly clog our shrinking landfills with a valuable natural resource.
 By some estimates, recycling and composting could together help us keep over 70% of all our trash out of landfills!

 When you compost, you're simply helping microbes, fungi, and other organisms convert organic materials into the basic building blocks of soil and nature's ideal fertilizer.
-Here's our down and dirty Q&A on letting it rot:
+Here are some tips to help you get started:

 Composting gives back to the Earth that which we take from it.
 It's an easy way to turn senseless waste into something delightfully decayed, and that's no rot!